Annual Dig Helps Oneida, American Indian Youth Connect

 Kandice Watson (Wolf Clan), director of education and cultural outreach for the Oneida Indian Nation, underscored the significance of finding such objects, even with the smallest of items.

 “We always say this is Oneida country and this is Oneida homeland but when the kids actually know for sure this is where our people lived, that they can actually stand on the same ground their ancestors stood on, dig in that same dirt, I think it becomes more real as an Indian person when you know your ancestors were in this spot,” Kandice said.
 “It’s a little different once you can actually dig this out of the ground and know — to have (this) proof – that they were here.”

 As Oneida moved to different areas over time, Kandice further emphasized the significance of this dig, telling participants, “you are very fortunate to be able to do this and that the Nation has been able to acquire these lands to give you the opportunity.
 It really makes a good connection with our homelands and the earth, just so we know exactly where we belong.”

 “What we did find was a mix (of objects)… like a portion of a projectile point (arrowhead) and pieces of pottery, that were related to the Oneida occupation of the area,” explained Jesse.
 “Later…there was a house built on the site.
 So we did find evidence of activities and materials related to the house and later land use from the mid-1800s through modern time.
 For example the pottery, some of the ceramics, pieces of plates and such and all sorts of nails – square nails all the way through to round nails.”

-The Oneida Nation Youth Work Learn program allows participants to earn money while learning the basics of holding a job, time management and career preparedness.
-The program is open to Oneida Nation members and other American Indians.
+The Oneida Indian Nation Youth Work Learn program allows participants to earn money while learning the basics of holding a job, time management and career preparedness.
+The program is open to Oneida Indian Nation Members and other American Indians.
 Participants must meet educational requirements in order to qualify.